D.R. Horton Inc (DHI)'s Winning Formula: Financial Metrics and C

 D.R.
 Horton Inc (DHI, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $114.81, D.R.
-Horton Inc has witnessed a daily gain of 5.04%, marked against a three-month change of -8.19%.
+With shares currently priced at $117.53, D.R.
+Horton Inc has witnessed a daily loss of 1.12%, marked against a three-month change of -3.29%.
 A thorough analysis, underlined by the GF Score, suggests that D.R.
 Horton Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?